 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we're featuring one of our Consultants who is a theater buff, a cat aficionado, and can help you spice up your social content (from first preview to closing night).
+This month, we're featuring one of our Senior Consultants who is a theater buff, a cat aficionado, and can help you spice up your social content (from first preview to closing night).

 How long have you been at CI?